FILL OUT THE FORM BELOW & ALLOW US TO TAKE YOUR SEO Services For UI/UX Designers And Specialists TO A WHOLE NEW LEVEL!

 2. Apply UX Design to SEO-friendly formats

 But what if the UX design can get a happy marriage with on-page SEO and editing formatting?
-This can be a good relationship that will help support the use and create of live traffic, as we now know, to complement each other’s success.
+This can be a good relationship that will help support the use.
+And the creation of live traffic, as we now know, to complement each other’s success.

 Here are a few tips for using UX design to support SEO-optimized page layouts:

-- Use CTAs freely – when it comes to conversion rate (CRO) and keep users on your site longer, the use of call to action is appropriate.
-This can be as simple as a copy link or an attractive link link to “learn more.”
-The goal is to simplify the journey of users to your site that satisfies their interests and the steps you want to take.
+- Use CTAs freely – when it comes to conversion rate (CRO) and keep users on your site longer.
+The use of call to action is appropriate.
+This can be as simple as a copy link or an attractive link link to “learn more”.
+The goal is to simplify the journey of users to your site that satisfies their interests.

 3. Compiling search data to inform site construction